equinor/res2df/docs/introduction.rst

 ^^^^^^^^^^^^^^

-Metadata for each :term:`.DATA file` are sometimes added in a text file named ``parameters.txt``, alongside the Eclipse DATA file or one or two directory levels above it.
+Metadata for each :term:`.DATA file` are sometimes added in a text file named ``parameters.txt``, alongside the Eclipse .DATA file or one or two directory levels above it.

 Each line in the text file should contain a string, interpreted as the key, and